Skip to Content

 • Make sure the saucepan is large enough that the sugar mixture doesn’t boil over.
 Don’t use a saucepan smaller than 3 quarts.

-• Set a timer and watch the nuts carefully…. stir them at least once as they cook as they will quickly turn from perfect to burned.
+• Set a timer and watch the almonds carefully…. stir them at least once as they cook as they will quickly turn from perfect to burned.
 When you can smell their fragrance, remove them from the oven.

 • Chocolate chips can be used, chopping them will help them melt faster.